What Services Do Concrete Companies Offer?

 Check Licensing and Insurance

 Concrete licensing is regulated locally and not by the state, so check your city or municipality's website for the requirements.
-Your contractor should be properly bonded and insured in case of accidents or injuries.
+Check that your provider has insurance.

 Look for Trade Group Memberships